KIYG 2025 Day 10: UP's Kadir Khan breaks 400m record; Tushar Chaudhary sets snatch record in weightlifting - www.lokmattimes.com

 Rajasthan were one of the biggest movers on the medal standings on Tuesday, mainly due to their cyclists.
 Rajasthan cyclists won five of the six medals on offer in the 30km boys and 20km girls Time Trials on the picturesque Marine Drive along River Ganga in Patna.

-Ramavatar Chhimpa, a sweetmeat shop owner's son from Nokha in Bikaner district who trains in the National Centre of Excellence Patiala, and Manju Choudhary, a farmer's daughter who moved from Barmer to Bikaner to pursue cycling, emerged winners of the boys and girls' gold medals, respectively.
+Ramavatar Chhimpa, a sweetmeat shop owner's son from Nokha in Bikaner district who trains in the National Centre of Excellence Patiala, and Manju Choudhary, a farmer's daughter who moved from Barmer to Bikaner to pursue cycling, emerged as the winners of the boys' and girls' gold medals, respectively.

 The girls' singles gold went to Tanoo Chandra of Chhattisgarh.
 Tanoo defeated Rishika Nandi of Delhi 21-17, 21-9.
 The boys' doubles gold went to Charan Ram Tippanna and Hari Krishan of Andhra Pradesh, while the girls' doubles title went to Gayatri Rawat and Mansa Rawat of Uttarakhand.